 Frederick County's natural resources and geographic location has long influenced the County's history and settlement patterns.
-The last several decades has seen the Community mature with a significant amount of residential and business growth.
+The last several decades has seen the community mature with a significant amount of residential and business growth.
 The greatest potential impact on our natural environment is the increasing population in the County which results in alteration of the land use.
+A step in managing this growth and guiding the community growth was the County's establishment of the Urban Development Area (UDA).
+In this chapter, Frederick County is taking steps toward establishing further means to protect its natural resources while accommodating anticipated future growth and to celebrate those unique natural resources.
+This chapter is meant to apply to the County as a whole, but may be applied differently to the County's rural and urban areas as both of these distinct areas are subsets of the overall environment and are important for many reasons.

 Conversion of land in the rural areas results in reduced open space and fragmentation of farm and forest lands.
 It can also disrupt natural and wildlife systems that help purify our air, recharge our groundwater and protect our local streams.
 Likewise, the denser growth in the UDA results in increased impervious surfaces which can impact natural resources.
+Lessening the impacts of development in both areas requires special and distinct considerations.
+A general goal for this chapter is to minimize further impacts to the natural resources in the rural areas of the County and to sensitively balance sustainable growth within the urban areas of the County.